Steven Soderbergh says he’s retiring.

 The reliability of Elizabeth as a trustworthy character, who had to that point been the film’s protagonist, drives the mystery.
 She slowly fades from the scene, and Dr. Banks takes center stage.
 His career is in tatters, and his relationship has been shattered.
 The press hounds him, staking out his home and office.
 He is slowly losing it.
 He is reduced to creating Homeland-style conspiracy charts in his living room.

-But just because you’re paranoid, it doesn’t mean they’re not out to get you.
+Just because you’re paranoid, it doesn’t mean they’re not out to get you.

 As the film progresses it becomes clear that Elizabeth has taken in Dr. Banks—along with the viewer.
 Elizabeth’s frailty, combined with our desire for her to get better, has blinded us to the fact that she is not a reliable narrator.